syncthing/docs/rest/config.rst

 .. versionadded:: 1.12.0

-These endpoints facilitate access and modification of the :ref:`configuration
+These endpoints facilitate access and modification of the :doc:`configuration
-<config>` in a granular way.
-Config sent to the endpoints must be in the same
+</users/config>` in a granular way.
+Config sent to the endpoints must be in the
-format as returned by the corresponding GET request.
+same format as returned by the corresponding GET request.
 When posting the configuration succeeds, the posted configuration is immediately applied, except for changes that require a restart.
 Query :ref:`rest-config-insync` to check if a restart is required.